Dentin Dysplasia Explained: Symptoms, Causes, and Care

-Dentin dysplasia is characterized by atypical dentin formation, leading to discoloured, misshapen, or even absent teeth.
+Dentin dysplasia is characterized by atypical dentin formation, leading to discolored, misshapen, or even absent teeth.
 It is often divided into two types: Type I (radicular) and Type II (coronal).
 The distinction is based on the location and nature of the defect in the dentin structure.

-Causes of Dentin Dysplasia
+What are the Causes of Dentin Dysplasia?

 Dentin dysplasia is primarily caused by genetic mutations.
 These mutations affect the development and mineralization of dentin, resulting in the disorder's characteristic symptoms.